Life Insurance Over 50: What is the best life insurance for people over 50 years old?

 If you have health issues, there are still ways to get coverage.
 "Simplified issue" policies don't require a medical exam but may ask health questions.
 "Guaranteed issue" policies don't require a medical exam or health information.
 Just keep in mind that you will pay more for the same amount of coverage than "medically underwritten" coverage that requires a medical exam.

-People who apply for life insurance after age 50 tend to have unique - and sometimes complex - needs.
+People who apply for life insurance after age 50 tend to have unique — and sometimes complex — needs.
+There are a variety of life insurance products available for people over 50, including both term and permanent options, to suit different coverage durations and financial goals.
 It's a good idea to talk things over with someone who can help you decide what to do.
 A financial professional can help you determine if term life insurance or permanent coverage is best for your situation and how a policy can be tailored to your needs.
 If you need help finding such a person, Guardian can connect you to a financial professional who can help.